Phylloceratidae: Evolution and phylogeny

 The Phylloceratidae are probably derived from the Late Triassic Discophyllitidae by increasing the sutural complexity and evolving involute coiling.
 The Discophyllitidae in turn have their origin in the Ussuritidae, also known as the Monophyllitidae.

 The Phylloceratidae gave rise at or near the beginning of the Jurassic to the ancestral Lytoceratina, the early Lower Jurassic Peluroacanthitidae and Ectocentridae.
 The Phyloceratidae also gave rise at or near the beginning of the Jurassic to the Psiloceratoidea which unites families of the Early Jurassic Ammonitina.
 Other Jurassic Ammonitina are derived from the Lytoceratina.
 Later, phylloceratids are said to have given rise to Cretaceous Ammonitina included in the Desmoceratoidea, Hoplitoidea, and Acanthoceratoidea.

 Sutural morphology

 Sutures in the Phylloceratidae vary in complexity and are usually described on the basis of the saddles, which diverge to the front.
 Saddle endings may be double (diphyllic), triple (triphyllic), or quadruple (tetraphillic).
 Branching may be asymmetric.
-Intervening lobes are variably branched with thorn-like or spinose terminations as viewed in plan.
+Intervening lobes are variably branched with thornlike or spinose terminations as viewed in plan.